-Development of Blockchain Solution for Logistics
+Blockchain Solution Development for Logistics

-What Blockchain Specifically Solves in Logistics
+What Specifically Blockchain Solves in Logistics

-Three problems worth real money:
+Three problems that cost real money:

-Document Workflow Architecture
+How NFT Document Workflow Works?

 Bill of Lading as NFT